 At present no waymarked trail leads to the very top of Wielki Szyszak, which means that you are not allowed to get there since the Giant Mountains are a national park.
 The top of the mountain is protected due to its being a nesting place of some rare species of little birds.
 The waymarked trail, which is closed for winter, traverses the northern, Polish side of the mountain well below its summit.
 In winter, you are supposed to follow the traverse of the southern, Czech side of the mountain, which is marked with wooden poles.

 It is not clear if it is still illegal to summit under winter conditions.
 The most reasonable way of doing this is to ascend from the east, from the pass between Wielki Szyszak/Vysoké Kolo and Śmielec/Velky Šišak, first along the winter, Czech route, then more or less along the border – most likely along someone else's track.
 If there is not much snow the zigzagging old trail, laid towards the end of the 19th century, may show in places.

-The area is part of a national park (or rather two parks: Karkonoski Park Narodowy in Poland and Krkonošský národní park in the Czech Republic; in Poland there is an entrance fee - an equivalent of approx. 1.2 euros for a day pass in 2014).
+The area is part of a national park, or rather two parks: Karkonoski Park Narodowy in Poland and Krkonošský národní park in the Czech Republic.
+To hike in the Polish part of the park, you will have to pay an entrance fee (an equivalent of approx. 1.8 euros for a day pass in 2022; you can buy the ticket online).
 You are not allowed to camp/bivouac or stray from the waymarked trails.
 The trails traverse the sides of the mountain, whose top is specially protected.
 The main reason seems to be the importance of the site for the breeding of some rare bird species.
 In winter and early spring the following trails are closed: